 Place on a warm plate and covered to keep warm while you make the rest.

-Serve with yoghurt, honey and a dusting of cinnamon.
+Serve the pancakes with yoghurt, honey and a dusting of cinnamon or spiced sugar.